 Students, school system employees, volunteers, and visitors are expected to behave in a civil and respectful manner.
-The board expressly prohibits unlawful discrimination, harassment, and bullying.
+The board expressly prohibits unlawful discrimination, harassment, and bullying by students, employees, board members, volunteers, or visitors.
+"Visitors" includes parents and other family members and individuals from the community, as well as vendors, contractors, and other persons doing business with or performing services for the school system.